Iggip/Skrypnyk-telegram-spammer-bot/README.md

 python bot.py

 # iNSTUCTION
+For everything to work, you need to make bot1 an administrator, and in BotFather enter the command /setprivacy and select Disabled.

 use command:

-* /start@bot1_nickname - to start spaming
+* /start - to start spaming

-* /stop@bot1_nickname - to stop spaming
+* /stop - to stop spaming

+* /text - to enter new message text

 # SETTINGS in config.py
 TOKENS - is list that contains every one of bots tokens

-text - is a text that bots will send
+text - is a default text that bots will send